yourWaifu/sleepy-discord/source/documentation.html.md

 ObjectResponse<ServerMember> getMember(Snowflake<Server> serverID, Snowflake<User> userID);
 ```

-Get a member for a userID in a serverID
+Gets a member for a user id in a server

 #### Parameters
 <table>